Lac Heney , Quebec Properties

 Electric & wood heating.
 Drilled well.
 Septic system.

 Updated electrical & plumbing.
-New asphalt shake style roof.
+New asphalt shingle & steel roof.

 Four Season Home with Updated Insulation.